 Give It Three Months

 If you find you’re not meeting your goals, that life always seems to get in the way, I have a solution for you.
-We have a new accountability program starting in just a few weeks.
-It’s a three month commitment and we’ll help you set the goals that you want to achieve in those three months.
+I run a 90-day accountability program called Focus & Finish.
+It’s a three-month commitment and I help you set the goals that you want to achieve in those three months.
 Maybe it’s writing a book.
 Or getting your marketing plan together.
 Or actually putting strategies you have for your business into motion.
-In fact, this particular group is going to be accountability with a focus on marketing.
-Yes, there’s an educational component to it, too.
+We meet every other Thursday for a two-hour structured work session.
+Each session kicks off with a short training on focus, time management, and/or accountability.

-If this sounds like a program that can help you, send me an email: Barbara@BarbaraGrassey.com and I’ll send you information on the program as well as a brief application form to see if you and the program are a good fit for each other.
-We are working with a small group of people who are committed to setting goals, staying on track to completion, and most importantly, helping each other stay on track.
+If this sounds like a program that can help you, send me an email: Barbara@BarbaraGrassey.com and I’ll send you information on the program.
+Right now, I plan to open the program every three months to new people.
+You’ll be put on a “wait list” and notified when the program re-opens.
+I am working with a small group of people who are committed to setting goals, staying on track to completion, and most importantly, helping each other stay on track.
 If you’re tired of working solo in a silo, if you’d like to be in a community of like-minded people who are moving their businesses forward, then you are most likely right for this program.
 Send me an email.
-And yes, I know that everyone says, “Seats are limited” but in this program, we are limiting the number of participants.
+And yes, I know that everyone says, “Seats are limited” but in this program, we are limiting the number of participants in each cohort.
 So, make your first move towards being accountable.
 Don’t procrastinate.
 Barbara@BarbaraGrassey.com

 **Extra karma points if you sang “But keep the old.
 One is silver and the other’s gold.”